Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type (Electric), and insurance status against the physical documents.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status against the physical documents.
+This confirms legal ownership and validity.

-- Match chassis number: Find the chassis number (usually under the bonnet, on a doorframe sticker, or below the passenger seat) and ensure it matches the RC book.
+- Match chassis number with RC book — Find the chassis number (under the bonnet, on the doorframe sticker, or sometimes under the passenger seat) and ensure it perfectly matches the RC book and the Parivahan app data.

-- Check all four tyres: Look for uneven wear, which can indicate alignment issues or previous accident damage.
-Also, check the tyre date codes.
+- Check all four tyres — Look for uneven wear patterns, which can indicate alignment issues, suspension problems, or past accident damage.
+Also, check the tyre manufacturing date code.

-- Check all electricals: Test power windows, central locking, ORVMs, infotainment system, reverse camera, and all exterior/interior lights.
+- Check all electricals — Test every electrical component: power windows, central locking, ORVMs, infotainment system, reverse camera, all lights (headlights, indicators, tail lights, fog lights).

 Insider Checks

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Invest in a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST (₹10,000-₹40,000 per panel cost if missed) Buy a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
 Factory paint is typically 100-130 microns.
-Readings above 200 microns usually mean the panel has been repainted due to an accident.
-If you don’t have a gauge, use a fridge magnet—it will stick weaker to repainted surfaces due to the extra paint and filler layer.
-Always check the roof; it’s rarely repainted unless there was a serious accident.
-Cost if missed: ₹50,000-₹1,00,000 in overpayment for a car with hidden accident damage.
+Readings above 200 microns usually mean the panel has been repainted, indicating accident repair.
+If you don’t have a gauge, use a simple fridge magnet.
+It will stick weaker, or not at all, to areas with thick body filler or multiple layers of repaint.
+Always check the roof—it’s rarely repainted unless there was a major accident.

-THE TYRE DATE CODE CHECK: Look for a four-digit number in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, they are either old stock or the car is older than claimed.
-If all four tyres have different dates, it indicates multiple replacements, suggesting high usage or specific damage.
-Cost if missed: ₹14,000-₹20,000 for premature tyre replacement.
+THE TYRE DATE CODE CHECK (₹16,000-₹25,000 cost if missed) Look for a four-digit number in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
+If the car is from 2023 but the tyres are from 2019, they are either very old stock or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements, which could imply high usage or uneven wear issues.
+New tyres are a significant expense.

 Common Scams to Watch For (India 2026)

-Kms Rollback Fraud: This is rampant.
-Sellers tamper with the odometer to show a lower reading, making the car appear less used and worth more.
-Always cross-check the odometer reading with service records, PUC certificates, and the car’s overall wear (pedals, steering, tyres).
-Use an OBD2 scanner to verify the ECU’s stored mileage.
+Odometer Rollback This is one of the most common scams.
+Sellers tamper with the odometer to show a lower kilometer reading, making the car appear less used and worth more.
+Always cross-check the odometer with service history records, the Parivahan vehicle information, and critically, the wear on the brake pedals and steering wheel, as well as the OBD2 scanner test.

-Fake Service Records: Some sellers forge service stamps or create fake digital records to show a “full service history.”
-Always cross-verify the service entries by calling the authorized MG service centre directly with the car’s VIN (Vehicle Identification Number).
+Fake Service Records Sellers might provide forged service stamps or create fake digital records to show a clean service history.
+Always cross-check the service entries by calling the authorized MG service center directly and providing the car’s VIN (Vehicle Identification Number).
+They can verify the authenticity of past services.

 Seller’s Guide — How to Maximize Your MG Comet EV Resale